 Maximum Allowed Time

 How many participants you wish to recruit for your study.
-You can only ever have this number of submissions awaiting review at any one time, but returned, timed out, and rejected submissions are excluded from this total.
+You can only ever have this number of submissions awaiting review or active at any one time, but returned, timed out, and rejected submissions are excluded from this total.

 Reward per Participant

 The amount you wish to pay participants for completing your study.
 Rewards are fixed at the amount you set, so all participants will receive the same reward regardless of their completion time.